appietus/Double-Binomial-Inference/README.md

 ### Gibbs_sampler.R
-This R scripts performs Bayesian estimation of the two parameters:mu, the mean parameter, and phi, the dispersion parameter using the Gibbs sampling approach for the Double Binomial model.
-The data, y, is generated from the R script (generate_dataset.R).
-Observations of 0 and 1 are adjusted to avoid computational issues of log(0).
-Iteratively samples from the conditional distributions of mu and phi. mu is updated using the Beta distribution and the phi is updated using the Gamma distribution.
-The code runs for 110,000 iterations and a burn-in period of 10,000.
-After running the code, mu and phi will contain the posterior samples after burn-in and thinning, for the mean parameter and the dispersion parameter respectively .
+This R script performs Bayesian estimation of the two parameters: `mu`, the mean parameter, and `phi`, the dispersion parameter, using the Gibbs sampling approach for the Double Binomial model.
+The data, `y`, is generated from the R script (`generate_dataset.R`).
+Observations of 0 and 1 are adjusted to avoid computational issues of `log(0)`.

+The script iteratively samples from the conditional distributions of `mu` and `phi`. `mu` is updated using the Beta distribution, and `phi` is updated using the Gamma distribution.
+The code runs for 110,000 iterations with a burn-in period of 10,000.
+After running the code, `mu` and `phi` will contain the posterior samples after burn-in and thinning, for the mean parameter and the dispersion parameter, respectively.